Dog Behavior Guide

 Dogs want to behave, they just need to know what the rules are.

-Dogs don’t understand that some things are okay some of the time, but not all of the time.
-If your dog is persona-non-grata on the couch, don’t ever let them on the couch and immediately remove them with the “off” command as soon as they jump on the couch.
 If you don’t want your dog to jump on you, don’t encourage them to jump when playing.
 If you don’t want your dog to beg for food, don’t give them people food.
-If you don’t want your puppy to bite, don’t allow them to bite while playing, don’t put your fingers in their mouth, or put your face close to theirs
+If you don’t want your puppy to bite, don’t allow them to bite while playing and don’t put your fingers in their mouth.

 Correcting Your Dog

 Dogs live in the moment; they don’t remember what they did five minutes ago.
-To correct unwanted behaviors such as chewing, digging, or peeing/pooping in the house, you MUST CATCH THEM IN THE ACT!
-It does absolutely no good to try to correct a dog after the fact; they won’t understand why you’re upset with them.
+To correct unwanted behaviors such as jumping, biting, nipping, digging, chewing on your shoes, or peeing/pooping in the house, you MUST CATCH THEM IN THE ACT!
+It does absolutely no good to try to correct a dog after the fact; they won’t understand why you are upset with them.
 If you display anger or frustration, they will learn to fear you.

 Face to Snout